samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-`INDEX` refers to the index number of the guest currently displayed on the guest list.
+`INDEX` refers to the index number of the vendor currently displayed on the vendor list.

 </box>